jkarakas/Create-a-Tableau-Story-/Write-Up.md

 ### Version 1

- - The information contained in the chart the could be condensed to a smaller space.
+ - The information contained in the chart could be condensed to a smaller space.
  - There is a lot of information that is repeated in both charts.

 ### Version 2